Pylons/pyramid/docs/narr/views.rst

        return HTTPUnauthorized()

-A shortcut for creating an HTTP exception is the :func:`pyramid.httpexceptions.responsecode` function.
+A shortcut for creating an HTTP exception is the :func:`pyramid.httpexceptions.exception_response` function.
 This function accepts an HTTP status code and returns the corresponding HTTP exception.
-For example, instead of importing and constructing a :class:`~pyramid.httpexceptions.HTTPUnauthorized` response object, you can use the :func:`~pyramid.httpexceptions.responsecode` function to construct and return the same object.
+For example, instead of importing and constructing a :class:`~pyramid.httpexceptions.HTTPUnauthorized` response object, you can use the :func:`~pyramid.httpexceptions.exception_response` function to construct and return the same object.

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import responsecode
+   from pyramid.httpexceptions import exception_response

    def aview(request):
-       raise responsecode(401)
+       raise exception_response(401)

 This is the case because ``401`` is the HTTP status code for "HTTP Unauthorized".
-Therefore, ``raise responsecode(401)`` is functionally equivalent to ``raise HTTPUnauthorized()``.
+Therefore, ``raise exception_response(401)`` is functionally equivalent to ``raise HTTPUnauthorized()``.
 Documentation which maps each HTTP response code to its purpose and its associated HTTP exception object is provided within :mod:`pyramid.httpexceptions`.

+.. note:: The :func:`~pyramid.httpexceptions.exception_response` function is
+   new as of Pyramid 1.1.

 How Pyramid Uses HTTP Exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~